quicwg/base-drafts/draft-ietf-quic-tls.md

 each set of keys.
 If the number of packets that fail authentication with the same key exceeds a limit that is specific to the AEAD in use, the endpoint MUST stop using those keys.
 Endpoints MUST initiate a key update before reaching this limit.
-If a key update is not possible, the endpoints MUST immediately close the connection.
+If a key update is not possible, the endpoint MUST immediately close the connection.
 Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.